museum4punkt0/Trompe-Loeil-AR/README.md

 copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above credits information and this permission notice shall be included in all copies or substantial portions of the Software.
+The above credit information and this permission notice shall be included in all copies or substantial portions of the Software.

 The portions of the project that were developed by NEEEU Spaces GmbH,